AdobeDocs/campaign.en/help/v8/start/create-message.md

 Core functionalities include targeting, definition and personalization of messages, execution of communications, and the associated operational reports.
 The main functional access point is the delivery wizard.
 This access point leads to multiple capabilities covered by Adobe Campaign.

-Learn key steps to create a delivery in [this page](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/key-steps-when-creating-a-delivery/steps-about-delivery-creation-steps.html).
+Learn key steps to create a delivery in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/key-steps-when-creating-a-delivery/steps-about-delivery-creation-steps.html).

 Adobe Campaign v8 comes with the following delivery channels: